Is It Fat or Fluff?

 - Diseases of the kidney, respiratory, and cardiovascular system

 Extra weight also creates more stress on the pet’s body, causing slower movement and can lead to a number of life-threatening issues.

 You may find it hard to tell if your pet is living their healthiest lifestyle.
-You can start by evaluating your pet’s overall body condition using this chart, fitting exercise into your pet’s daily routine, and following the recommended portions and feeding instructions on your pet’s food label.
+You can start by evaluating your pet’s overall body condition.
+Click here to learn how to evaluate a dog’s body condition, and here for cats.
+Fit exercise into your pet’s daily routine and follow the recommended portions and feeding instructions on your pet’s food label.

 Keep in mind, though, that feeding instructions on your pet’s food only provide guidelines and are not tailored to your pet’s individual needs.
 The best way to tell if your pet needs to lose weight or make lifestyle changes is to start with a veterinary exam.

 The veterinarian will examine your pet and use body-condition scoring (similar to the chart linked above) to determine if a change in lifestyle, meal portions, or diet may be needed.
 If your pet should lose a few pounds, a weight-management prescription diet may help your pet reach their optimum weight.